Botanical Bounty: A Natural Dye Retreat

 A sweet recipe for a beautiful life.
 Nurture a sustainable and conscious relationship with nature, through the inquiry of intuitive art making in the form of natural dye: nature, art, creativity and spirituality.

-This three day retreat will introduce you to the beautiful, slow craft of Natural Dyeing.
+This four-day retreat will introduce you to the beautiful, slow craft of Natural Dyeing.

 Over the course of the weekend you will learn the basics (and beyond) of selecting and preparing natural textile fibers to receive colour, and the slow, patient art of extracting colour from a variety of plant materials, including discarded food items from the kitchen!